padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 ## Conclusion

 We have created baseline habitat map for the Daly River Catchment.
 In the next activity, this baseline data will be used to mointor change in habitats.

+## Assignment 1-Project Proposal

+Word Count

+ENV306: 700 words

+ENV506:1000 words

+**TASK**

+You are required to produce a habitat map of the Daly River Catchment.
+Prepare a short research proposal on this topic.
+The proposal should include the title of the project, aim and objectives, methodology, expected contribution, resources required, and bibliography.
+The title of the project and bibliography do **not** contribute to the word count.

+A template and exemplars are provided to help you complete this task.

+## Assignment 2-Practical Assignment (Habitat Mapping)

+Word Count

+ENV306: 700-1000 words

+ENV506:1000-1500 words

+**Background**

+Environmental monitoring is a process in which time is an important phenomenon.
+For instance, the condition of a habitat 30 years ago may not be the same today.
+The Daly River Catchment in the Northern Territory of Australia is an important ecosystem for several reasons.
+The catchment is a habitat for many native plants, birds, reptiles, and mammals.
+The condition of the catchment is reported to have changed over the years [(Wygralak, 2006)](https://www.tandfonline.com/doi/pdf/10.1071/ASEG2006ab200).
+To understand the recent ecological state of the catchment  it is worth going back into time to have a baseline information.

+**TASK**

+Classify the cardinal land cover types of the Daly River Catchment in 2013, using Landsat 8 imagery.
+Prepare a short scientific article that would be published in a magazine with an audience outside the field of remote sensing.

+The report outline should include:

+1, Background, inclduing the description of the study area 2, Aim and objectives
+3, Description of data (including sources of data) and methods used 4, Explain the results, including maps and charts
+5, Critically evaluate the results, include a discussion on the effects of spatial scale 6, Conclusion

 ## The End